Chicago Yacht Club Race to Mackinac

 The Chicago Yacht Club Race to Mackinac is a 333 mi annual yacht race starting in Lake Michigan off Chicago, Illinois, and ending in Lake Huron off Mackinac Island, Michigan.
 It is hosted and managed by the Chicago Yacht Club.
 The "Mac" (as it is known) was first run in 1898 and is the oldest annual freshwater distance race in the world.
 The race hosts several hundred competitors each year and over 3,000 sailors.

 Course

 The race starts at the Chicago Harbor Lighthouse just off Navy Pier, crosses Lake Michigan, enters Lake Huron at the Straits of Mackinac, and finishes in the Round Island Channel, off Mackinac Island, Michigan.
 The race course runs 333 mi.
 In 2011, 361 boats entered the race.
 Steve Fossett set the overall race record, 18 hours, 50 minutes, in 1998 with the multihull yacht, Stars and Stripes.
-Roy E. Disney set the monohull record, 23 hours, 30 minutes, in Pyewacket in 2002.
+Team Maverick, in 2024, set the monohull record, 22 hours, 24 minutes, and 23 seconds.
+Beating the previous record set 22 years ago by more than an hour.